Mike Renfro: Regular season

+Playoffs

 Renfro's football family lineage

 His father, Ray Renfro, was a four-time world champion All-Pro wide receiver for the Cleveland Browns from 1952 to 1964, and was once considered the fastest man in football.
 Ray and Mike are arguably the greatest father-son combination of wide receivers in NFL history, combining for 604 receptions, 10,216 yards, and 78 touchdowns.
 Ray later went on to coach for the Washington Redskins and the Dallas Cowboys.
 He was the quarterbacks and receivers coach during Dallas's first Super Bowl win in 1972.
 Mike was the water boy for the Cowboys that season and wears his father's Super Bowl ring today.

 His uncle, Dean Renfro, played receiver for the Baltimore Colts and was also the wide receivers coach at TCU during Mike's playing days for the Horned Frogs.
 Mike's two brothers played wide receiver in college.
 His two sons (Clint and Ford), nephew and cousin also played receiver at the collegiate level.

 His son, Clint, was arguably the best high school recruit in the class that TCU signed in 2006.
 However, he was unable to participate in football due to multiple injuries.
 He did compete in track & field for two years.
 He was a conference champion and the school record holder in the 400 metres hurdles.
 He attended Carroll Senior High School, where he helped lead the team to state championships as a wide receiver in 2004 and 2005.
 He was an All-State selection as a wide receiver in 2004.
 Clint was also the 5A state champion in 300 metres hurdles as a senior and runner-up as a sophomore and junior.
 He had the second-fastest 300 metres hurdles time in the country in 2006 (36.25).